nazarena254/Portfolio2/README.md

 4. Type code . or atom . based on the text editor you have and work on it.

 ## Database
-1. Set up Database(postgresql),and put your username and password in the code
+1. Set up Database(postgresql) and put your username and password in the code
 2. Make migrations
     python3 manage.py makemigrations
 3. Migrate